Judge has doubts on voter privacy in Arizona recount

 “The Arizona Senate has the constitutional authority to conduct the audit as part of its legislative function,” Martin said.
 “However, the manner in which that audit is conducted must be balanced against the constitutional rights of the voters in Maricopa County, including the rights to secrecy and confidentiality of information.”

-Meanwhile, the recount is continuing at the Veterans Memorial Coliseum at the state fairgrounds.
+The recount is continuing at Veterans Memorial Coliseum at the state fairgrounds.
 Dozens of workers on Friday began a hand count of all the Maricopa County ballots, with little transparency and the press barred from the site, unless they signed up as official observers and agreed to sit for six-hour shifts.

-Roopali Desai, the Democrats' attorney, told Martin that the audit has been beset by issues from the start and the refusal to release information on who is doing the counting and how ballot secrecy is being protected is troubling.
+Roopali Desai, the Democrats' attorney, told Martin that the audit has been beset by issues from the start, and the refusal to release information on who is doing the counting and how ballot secrecy is being protected are troubling.

 “They say they have an earnest desire to comply with the law.
 Well, what steps are they taking to make sure their desire is a reality?”
 Desai told the judge.
 “They say there are many procedures in place to protect the integrity of ballots and the machines.
 Where are those procedures?
 Why have the people of Maricopa County not seen them?”